seickhoff/star-trek-ccg/README.md

 Try it out: https://eskimo.com/~home/star-trek-ccg/

+- The game is played using a mouse
-- Click on cards to view full size
+- Click on individual cards to view full size
-- The dialogs that pop-up can be dragged around to see the board better
-- Click the buttons as they appear for game actions (Deploy, Draw Card, List Orders, Close, Next Phase, Discard, New Turn, etc)
+- Click buttons as they appear to take relevant game actions (*Deploy*, *Draw Card*, *List Orders*, *Close*, *Next Phase*, *Discard*, *New Turn*, etc)
+- Dialogs that pop-up can be dragged around the board
+- Hover over partially covered Dialogs to bring back into focus (move to top)

 > The STAR TREK Customizable Card Game provides two or more players with adventures set in the rich universe of STAR TREK.
 This allows you to explore strange new worlds, to seek out new life and new civilizations – to boldly go where no one has gone before.™
 >